ybracke/transnormer/README.md

   >> hidden/eval.jsonl
 ```

-In this case, the gold normalizations ("ref") and auto-generated normalizations ("pred") are located in the same file, therefore `--ref-file` and `--pred-file` take the same argument.
-If the two versions (ref and pred) are located in different files, the files must be in the same order (i.e. example in line 1 of the ref-file refers to the example in line 1 of the pred-file, etc.).
+In this case, the gold normalizations ("ref") and auto-generated normalizations ("pred") are stored in the same JSONL file, therefore `--ref-file` and `--pred-file` take the same argument.
+If `ref` and `pred` texts are stored in different files, the files must be in the same order (i.e. example in line 1 of the ref-file refers to the example in line 1 of the pred-file, etc.).
+Global evaluation metrics are printed to stdout by default and can be redirected, as in the example above.

-If you have a single JSONL file with original input, predictions and gold labels, you probably want to write the sentence/example-wise accuracy scores to this file, that have been computed by `evaluate.py`.
+If you have a single JSONL file with original input, predictions and gold labels, you probably want to write the sentence-wise accuracy scores to this file, that have been computed by `evaluate.py`.
 This can be done with `src/transnormer/evaluation/add_sent_scores.py`:

 ```
 usage: add_sent_scores.py [-h] [-p PROPERTY] scores data